Hakeem Olajuwon: MVP and championship years (1993–1995)

 Olajuwon gained a reputation as a clutch performer and as one of the top centers in history based on his performances in the 1993–94 and 1994–95 seasons.
 He outplayed centers such as Patrick Ewing, David Robinson, Shaquille O'Neal, and Dikembe Mutombo, and other defensive stalwarts such as Dennis Rodman and Karl Malone.
 Many of his battles were with his fellow Texas-based rival David Robinson of the San Antonio Spurs.
 In the 30 head–to–head match-ups during the seven seasons from 1989 to 1996, when both Olajuwon and Robinson were in their primes, Olajuwon averaged 26.3 points per game, shooting 47.6% from the field, while Robinson averaged 22.1 and 46.8%.

-Olajuwon led the Rockets to a championship in the 1994 NBA Finals in a seven-game series against the New York Knicks, the team of one of Olajuwon's perennial rivals since his collegiate days, Patrick Ewing.
-After being down 2–1, the Knicks took a 3–2 lead into Game 6.
+Olajuwon was crowned league MVP for the 1993–94 season as he led the Rockets to a 58–24 record, making him the first foreign-born player to win the league's MVP award.
+He also earned his second Defensive Player of the Year award, joining Michael Jordan as the only NBA players at the time to be named MVP and Defensive Player of the Year in the same season.
+In the 1994 NBA playoffs, the Rockets initially suffered a 0–2 series deficit against the Phoenix Suns in the Western Conference semifinals.
+The Rockets overcame the Suns and defeated them in a pivotal Game 7 in which Olajuwon put up 37 points.
+They would go on to defeat the Utah Jazz in five games in the conference finals to make the NBA Finals, where they faced against the Eastern Conference champion New York Knicks, led by one of Olajuwon's perennial rivals since his collegiate days, Patrick Ewing.
+The Rockets initially took a 2–1 series lead before the Knicks took a 3–2 lead into Game 6.
 The Rockets were defending an 86–84 lead when in the last second, Knicks guard John Starks (who had already scored 27 points) went up for what would have been a Finals-winning three.
 Olajuwon pulled off a clutch play by blocking the shot as time expired.
 In Game 7, Olajuwon posted a game–high 25 points and 10 rebounds, which helped defeat the Knicks, bringing the first professional sports championship to Houston since the Houston Oilers won the American Football League championship in 1961.
 Olajuwon dominated Ewing in their head–to–head match-up, outscoring him in every game of the series and averaging 26.9 points per game on 50% shooting, compared to Ewing's 18.9 and 36.3%.
 For his efforts Olajuwon was named NBA Finals Most Valuable Player.

-Olajuwon was at the pinnacle of his career.
-In 1994, he became the only player in NBA history to win the MVP, the Championship, the Finals MVP and Defensive Player of the Year awards in the same season.
-He was also the first foreign-born player to win the league's MVP award.
+He thus became the only player in NBA history to win the MVP, the Championship, the Finals MVP, and Defensive Player of the Year awards in the same season.